PollockCR/cpp-cheat-sheet/Data Structures and Algorithms.md

 -------------------------------------------------------
 ### 6.5 Virtual Functions

+**Idea:**
+* The implementation for a method is selected according to the type of the object as opposed to the type of the reference.
-**Idea:** Describes function behavior when working with superclasses and subclasses.
+* Describes function behavior when working with superclasses and subclasses.

 **Example:** Assume class B is a subclass of class A. Also assume both classes A and B have a method `bar()`.
 Let's say we have the following code in C++: